Find your care

 UCLA’s Colorectal Cancer Treatment Program offers comprehensive services, including:

 A diagnosis gives us a starting point.
-We use the latest technology to diagnose colorectal cancer quickly so that we can start treatment right away.
+We use the latest technology to detect colorectal cancer symptoms and diagnose cancer quickly so that we can start treatment right away.

 Colonoscopy: A procedure that allows your doctor to use a colonoscope to examine the inside of your lower digestive tract, known as your colon and rectum.
 During a colonoscopy, your doctor finds and removes precancerous growths (polyps) and early colorectal cancers .